raspberrypilearning/physical-computing-with-python/trafficlights.md

 ## Traffic lights sequence

 As well as controlling the whole set of lights together, you can also control each LED individually.
-With traffic light LEDs, a button and a buzzer you can create your own traffic lights sequence, complete with pedestrian crossing!
+With traffic light LEDs, a button and a buzzer, you can create your own traffic lights sequence, complete with pedestrian crossing!

 1. At the top of your file, below `from gpiozero import...`, add a line to import the `sleep` function: